vegardgs-ksat/blog/posts/tired_of_rest.md

 evident by the search operation pitfall above.

 Thus, we must also sacrifice the usage of the natural HTTP verbs `GET` and `DELETE`, so that we can employ the request message body.
-This itself introduces ambiguity in the API over what methods are employed were, and developer expectations are intermittently broken.
+This itself introduces ambiguity in the API over what methods are employed where, and developer expectations are intermittently broken.

 #### Pitfall: Security